-Diagnostic excision of the TZ can be offered to certain groups of women who have a positive oncogenic HPV test result, a LBC report of negative or pLSIL/LSIL, and colposcopy reported as Type 3 TZ:
+Diagnostic excision of the TZ can be offered to certain groups of women who have a positive oncogenic HPV test result, a LBC report of negative or pLSIL/LSIL, and colposcopy reported as Type 3 TZ:[†]

 - women who have completed childbearing

 - women who are anxious about cancer risk

 - women aged over 50 years

-- women who may not be compliant with recommended surveillance.
+- concerns exist regarding a woman's ability to comply with recommended surveillance.

-[†]Type 3 TZ indicates failure to visualise the upper limit of the TZ, or the entire TZ is within the endocervical canal.
++Type 3 TZ indicates failure to visualise the upper limit of the TZ, or the entire TZ is within the endocervical canal.
 It corresponds to 'unsatisfactory' in previous terminology.

-REC8.14: Diagnostic excision: Type 3 TZ colposcopy after LBC prediction of pHSIL/HSIL For women who have a positive oncogenic HPV (any type) test result, a LBC prediction of pHSIL/HSIL after cytopathology review, and Type 3 TZ+ colposcopy, diagnostic excision of the TZ should be performed.
+REC8.14: Diagnostic excision: Type 3 TZ colposcopy after LBC prediction of pHSIL/HSIL

+For women who have a positive oncogenic HPV (any type) test result, a LBC prediction of pHSIL/HSIL after cytopathology review, and Type 3 TZ+ colposcopy, diagnostic excision of the TZ should be performed.

-[†]Type 3 TZ indicates failure to visualise the upper limit of the TZ, or the entire TZ is within the endocervical canal.
+^tType 3 TZ indicates failure to visualise the upper limit of the TZ, or the entire TZ is within the endocervical canal.
 It corresponds to 'unsatisfactory' in previous terminology.